 As a young child, I did not like to read.
 At bedtime, I remember asking my parents to make up a story or sing me a song instead reading me a book.
 My teachers were very concerned about my ability to learn to read and asked my parents to enrol me into a supportive learning program for literacy.
 Fortunately with the extra reading help, I was able to read at an age appropriate level by the third grade.

 The evidence that reading to your child can help support their development is not new.
 In the 1980’s, there was a study that found that parents who read books to their children daily were more interested in books later in life.

-In 2018, there was a study published that followed 55 parent-child couples between the ages of 1 and 2.5 years, and analyzed interactions in which parents were reading books to their children.
+In 2019, there was a study that followed 55 parent-child couples between the ages of 1 and 2.5 years, and analyzed interactions in which parents were reading books to their children.
 They followed these children into later life, and found that the quantity of book reading in early childhood actually predicted improved language and literacy outcomes when the children were in elementary school, and helped the children learn to read.

-What was particularly interesting was that children whom were read to more often at ages 1-3 showed improved receptive vocabulary (understanding) and reading comprehension in elementary school, as well as a higher internal motivation to read in when they were in 4th grade.
+What was particularly interesting was that children whom were read to more often at ages 1-3 showed improved receptive vocabulary (understanding) and reading comprehension in elementary school, as well as a higher internal motivation to read.